John Adams (shoemaker): Biography

-Adams moved to Harford, Pennsylvania in his later years where his son James lived.
+Adams moved to Harford, Pennsylvania at age 94 where his son James lived.
 On the occasion of his 100th birthday, Adams returned to Ashburnham and posed for a daguerreotype portrait, making him possibly the earliest-born person to have been photographed alive.
 His date of birth surpasses that of Conrad Heyer, who is often credited as the earliest-born living person photographed.
 However, there are photographs of others who claimed to have been born earlier, including Baltus Stone, a veteran of the American revolution whose date of birth is given as between 1743 and 1754; Caesar, an enslaved man allegedly born in 1737; and a man named John Owen, supposedly born in 1735 or 1741.

 According to local accounts, Adams's hearing was perfect until two years before his death, and he could read without eyeglasses.
-A shoemaker, Adams made a pair of shoes for himself in his last year.
+He supported himself as a shoemaker the last ten years of his life and in his last year, he made a pair of shoes for himself.
+The daguerreotype and the fascinating history of his life and craftsmanship are housed at the Susquehanna County Historical Society in Montrose, PA.
 He died on March 26, 1849, (Note: Some sources list his date of death as February 26, 1849.) aged 104, in Harford.